quantumgardener/qg.blog/content/notes/My document toolkit.md

 datetime: 2024-08-02T13:23:33
 updated:
 ---
 I curate a lot of digital documentation for myself and my family.
-Within this [[Personal knowledge management]] it is important to remove as much friction from the system.
+Within this [[Quartz/notes/Personal knowledge management]] it is important to remove as much friction from the system.
 There are so many demands on our time, that the smallest resistance can easily provide an excuse to switch on _Australian Idol_ or _Survivor_ and do nothing.

 At the moment I’m in one of those rare golden-ages where the tools I have at my disposal are working for me.